EpicAJS/StoryQuest/README.md

 **🔮 What's Next for StoryQuest**
 Our future plans for StoryQuest include:

-- **Enhanced Character Selection:** Expanding our character roster to include more diverse characters from various shows, appealing to a wider audience.
+- **Enhanced Character Selection:** Expanding our character roster to include more diverse characters and even customizable sprites that users can build bonds with.
-- **Broader Academic Topics:** Introducing more subjects and tailored educational modules to support an even wider curriculum.
+- **Broader Academic Topics:** Introducing more subjects and tailored educational modules to support an even wider curriculum of more complex concepts.
-- **Advanced Interactive Features:** Incorporating voice-activated interactions and expanded chatbot functionalities for a fully interactive experience.
+- **Advanced Interactive Features:** Incorporating voice-activated interactions, expanded chatbot functionalities, and camera data with thumbs up and thumbs down detection for a fully interactive experience.
 - **Classroom Integration:** Developing teacher and classroom-specific features, making StoryQuest a valuable tool in schools.
+- **Adaptive Learning:** As a child continues to interact with the website, StoryQuest will start to learn the most effective ways to convey a concept to that specific child.

 **🛠 Built With**
 - **Languages:** JavaScript, Python, HTML, CSS